 Each hands-on activity in the LRO LWE series is specifically designed to address one or more of the Next Generation Science Standards.
 Time is allotted in each workshop to discuss how activities can be modified depending on the needs of each educator's students, and how the lessons can be incorporated into a broader science curriculum.

-A wide range of education materials related to the Lunar Reconnaissance Orbiter can be found on the LRO Education and Outreach website
+Several of the activities, products, and programs featured in the Lunar Workshops for Educators can be found on the LRO Education and Outreach website.